 Courses & Concentrations

 You can earn a Bachelor of Arts or a Bachelor of Science in psychology.
 Both require 50 hours of psychology-related coursework in addition to the degree requirements set forth by the college.
 Your advisor can give you information about which degree is the best choice for you.
+This degree program can be completed in the traditional classroom or online.

 Minor in Psychology